Marina Durunda: 2016

 In 2016, recovering from a minor leg injury; Durunda first competed at the 30th Thiais Grand Prix event in Paris, where she finished 10th in the all-around and qualified 3 event finals.
-On April 1–3, Durunda competed at the 2016 Pesaro World Cup where she finished 18th in the all-around.
-On May 6–8, Durunda won the all-around silver at the Corbeil-Essonnes International Tournament; she also took silver medals in all 4 apparatus final.
+On 1–3 April Durunda competed at the 2016 Pesaro World Cup where she finished 18th in the all-around.
+On 6–8 May Durunda won the all-around silver at the Corbeil-Essonnes International Tournament; she also took silver medals in all 4 apparatus final.
 Durunda then finished 2nd in the All-around at the Azeri National Championships behind Zhala Piriyeva.
 Durunda finished 10th in the all-around at the 2016 Guadalajara World Cup and qualified to the ribbon finals.
-On June 17–19, Durunda competed at the 2016 European Championships where she finished in 7th place with a total of 72.116 points.
-On July 8–10, Durunda then finished 7th in the all-around at the 2016 Kazan World Cup with a total of 72.500 points - her highest score for the season and a New Personal Best, she also qualified to all apparatus finals placing 8th in hoop, 7th in ball, clubs and ribbon.
-On July 22–24, culminating the World Cup of the season in 2016 Baku World Cup, Durunda finished 10th in the all-around with a total of 70.500, she qualified 2 event finals winning bronze in ribbon and 7th in ball.
+On 17–19 June Durunda competed at the 2016 European Championships where she finished in 7th place with a total of 72.116 points.
+On 8–10 July Durunda then finished 7th in the all-around at the 2016 Kazan World Cup with a total of 72.500 points - her highest score for the season and a New Personal Best, she also qualified to all apparatus finals placing 8th in hoop, 7th in ball, clubs and ribbon.
+On 22–24 July, culminating the World Cup of the season in 2016 Baku World Cup, Durunda finished 10th in the all-around with a total of 70.500, she qualified 2 event finals winning bronze in ribbon and 7th in ball.
 At the 2016 Summer Olympics, she reached the finals of Women's rhythmic individual all-around where she finished in 9th place with a total of 69.748 points.
-On September 9–11, Durunda together with teammates Zhala Piriyeva and junior Zohra Aghamirova represented team Ocaq Sport club at the annual 2016 Aeon Cup in Tokyo, where they finished 4th in Team event and with Durunda finishing 6th in the all-around.
+On 9–11 September Durunda together with teammates Zhala Piriyeva and junior Zohra Aghamirova represented team Ocaq Sport club at the annual 2016 Aeon Cup in Tokyo, where they finished 4th in Team event and with Durunda finishing 6th in the all-around.

 2017

 Durunda spent early of the season recovering from a hand injury.
 In May 2017, Durunda returned to competition and won five medals, including three golds at the 2017 Islamic Solidarity Games which were hosted in her home country Azerbaijan.
 She competed at 2017 European Championships in Budapest where she qualified to 1 apparatus final in hoop.
-On June 6, Just days after competing in Europeans, Durunda announced her retirement in her rhythmic gymnastics career due to the hand injury that she sustained earlier in the year.
+On 6 June, just days after competing in Europeans, Durunda announced her retirement in her rhythmic gymnastics career due to the hand injury that she sustained earlier in the year.

-Personal life

-Durunda speaks five languages: Russian, English, Azerbaijani, French and Greek.